-Our venues may be closed, but Tiny Dynamite is still actively serving our mission: to offer audiences new ways to experience theatre and offer artists new ways to make theatre.
-With the casual, inventive approach of A Play, a Pie, and a Pint, we’ve always sought to create unexpected ways to enjoy plays—and this moment is no different.
+Our venues were closed, but Tiny Dynamite still actively served our mission: to offer audiences new ways to experience theatre and offer artists new ways to make theatre.
+With the casual, inventive approach of A Play, a Pie, and a Pint, we’ve always sought to create unexpected ways to enjoy plays—and this moment was no different.

 Spotlights and Sneak Peeks from a Few PPP in Place Creators

 Tiny Dynamite audiences know Sara Outing’s delightful and surprising prop and set designs for many of our shows, including The Art of Swimming and The Complete Works of Jane Austen, Abridged.

-Sara’s PPP in Place project, A Breath for Us — created in collaboration with playwright Jarrett McCreary — will be delivered to you through letters and packages in the mail, telling a story and building a world through narrative pieces and imaginative artifacts.
+Sara’s PPP in Place project, A Breath for Us — created in collaboration with playwright Jarrett McCreary — was delivered to you through letters and packages in the mail, telling a story and building a world through narrative pieces and imaginative artifacts.

 In Sara’s words: “Theatremakers have a chance right now — everyone has a chance — to untether from normalcy.
 Despite being confined at home, the internet has expanded our vision.
 The physical boundaries tying us to a specific venue, or audience, or network of influence, have been nearly erased.
 We turn instead to the social and moral currents that have always influenced our lives and our work, and that now fully define it.
 I’m riding that current into whatever comes next.”

-Jarrett McCreary is playwright and arts educator in the Philadelphia theater community.
+Jarrett McCreary is a playwright and arts educator in the Philadelphia theater community.
 Journeying through almost every section of theater, from acting to administration, Jarrett has been well versed in what works best for a collective of creators in and out of a script.
 Jarrett was a part of the 2018/2020 member of the Interact Core Playwrights.
 His play “The Children of Edgar and Nina” also saw its first professional production with The Neighborhood Theater in Chicago IL, February 2020.
 His stories are black, they are queer, they are magical, and they are vulnerable, and the hope is to use these plays to dive deep into conversations about human connection.